MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 I also crocheted a basket of eggs and an Easter peeper.

-I loved taking photographs of my sweet Jack Russell wearing her daisy granny squares sweater.
+I loved taking photographs of my sweet Jack Russell wearing her daisy granny square sweater.
 A great side effect of the sweater is that she was much calmer and less fidgety than usual!

 ## Supporting the creator